-207. Law Students and Law Graduates as Representatives
+207206.
+Law Students and Law Graduates as Representatives

-- (A) Current law students and law graduates who are not yet licensed may serve as non-lawyer representatives provided they: - (1) act under the supervision of a licensed attorney or faculty member; and - (2) do not receive renumeration for their services. - (B) Law students or unlicensed law graduates who qualify to serve as representatives under subpart (A) must submit a statement certifying that they are under the supervision of a licensed attorney or faculty member to the adjudicator or any other official designated by the [Agency] for that purpose.
+- (A) Current law students and law graduates who are not yet licensed may serve as non-lawyer representatives provided they: - (1) act under the supervision of a licensed attorney or faculty member; and - (2) are appearing without direct or indirect renumeration for their services from the party they are representing. do not receive renumeration for their services. - (B) Law students or unlicensed law graduates who qualify to serve as representatives under subpart (A) must submit a statement certifying that they are under the supervision of a licensed attorney or faculty member to the adjudicator or any other official designated by the [Agency] for that purpose.